localstack/docs/content/en/user-guide/aws/appsync/index.md

 }
 ```

+### Create a resolver

+You can create a resolver using the [`CreateResolver`](https://github.com/localstack/docs/pull/782) API.
+You can create a custom `request-mapping-template.vtl` and `response-mapping-template.vtl` file to use as a mapping template to use for requests and responses respectively.
+Execute the following command to create a VTL resolver attached to the `PaginatedNotes.notes` field:

+{{< command >}}
+$ awslocal appsync create-resolver \
+    --api-id 014d18d0c2b149ee8b66f39173 \
+    --type Query \
+    --field PaginatedNotes.notes \
+    --data-source-name AppSyncDB \
+    --request-mapping-template file://request-mapping-template.vtl \
+    --response-mapping-template file://response-mapping-template.vtl
+{{< /command >}}

 ## Custom GraphQL API IDs

 You can employ a pre-defined ID during the creation of GraphQL APIs by utilizing the special tag `_custom_id_`.
 For example, the following command will create a GraphQL API with the ID `faceb00c`: